-The Indo-Pacific Policy Lab (IPPL) was a pilot project run during the 2023–2024 academic year to provide opportunities for students to engage in interdisciplinary, policy-relevant research and to build professional experience with the Center for Indo-Pacific Affairs.
-Faculty and graduate students collaborated with undergraduate students as they develop research skills and apply them to policy challenges.
-Students were supported by funding from the Undergraduate Research Opportunities Program (UROP) at the University of Hawai‘i at Mānoa.
+The Indo-Pacific Policy Lab (IPPL) is a pilot project run during the 2023–2024 academic year and 2025 summer semester to provide opportunities for students to engage in interdisciplinary, policy-relevant research and to build professional experience with the Center for Indo-Pacific Affairs.
+Faculty and graduate students collaborate with undergraduate students as they develop research skills and apply them to policy challenges.
+Students are supported by funding from the Undergraduate Research Opportunities Program (UROP) at the University of Hawai‘i at Mānoa.

 2023–2024 Indo-Pacific Policy Lab Members: